Image biomarker standardisation initiative: Lung cancer CT image

 \subsection{Diagnostic features}

 Identifying issues with an implementation of the image processing sequence may be challenging.
 Multiple steps follow one another and differences propagate.
 Hence we define a small number of diagnostic features that describe how the image and ROI masks change with each image processing step.

-Import diagnostic features for the five different configurations are shown in chapter \ref{chap_app_diagnostic} of the appendix.
+These diagnostic features also have reference values that may be found in IBSI compliance check spreadsheet.

 \paragraph{Initial image stack.} The following features may be used to describe the initial image stack (i.e. after loading image data for processing): \begin{itemize} \item \textit{Image dimensions.} This describes the image dimensions in voxels along the different image axes. \item \textit{Voxel dimensions.} This describes the voxel dimensions in mm.
 The dimension along the z-axis is equal to the distance between the origin voxels of two adjacent slices, and is generally equal to the slice thickness. \item \textit{Mean intensity.} This is the average intensity within the entire image. \item \textit{Minimum intensity.} This is the lowest intensity within the entire image. \item \textit{Maximum intensity.} This is the highest intensity within the entire image. \end{itemize}